temporal-community/temporal-scaling-demo/README.md

 - The main worker deployment is configured to scale based on the combined backlog of two task queues: "orders" and "shipment"
 - The ScaledObject for the main worker uses a formula (`orders + shipment`) to aggregate the backlog metrics from both queues
+- Both the main-worker and billing-worker deployments are configured to scale with KEDA
-- The billing worker typically won't scale during the demo as it doesn't get loaded as quickly as the main worker
+- The billing worker typically won't scale during the demo as it doesn't get loaded as quickly as the main worker, but it will scale if its task queue backlog increases
 - Each ScaledObject defines minimum and maximum replica counts, as well as scaling behavior like stabilization windows and scaling policies

 You can examine the ScaledObjects with: